niem94/niem94/_posts/2024-07-31-macos-as-a-developer-machine.md

 brew install git
 ```

-It can also be used to install applications, such as Visual Studio Code:
+It can also be used to install applications (Homebrew calls these casks), such as Visual Studio Code:

 ```bash
 brew install --cask visual-studio-code